Palantir555/palantir555.github.io/_posts/2016-04-03-picking-practice-lock-slow-motion.md

-Too much pressure in the tension wrench caused the first pin to overset (the lower part of the first pin got stuck between the cilinder -the piece that turns when the lock is opened- and the case.
+Too much pressure in the tension wrench caused the first pin to overset (the lower part of the first pin got stuck between the cilinder -the piece that turns when the lock is opened- and the case).

 After reducing the force applied in the wrench we can see the pin drop and lock into position.
 The lock is now ready to be opened.